Viperus-/wedding/_posts/2015-06-08-pre-wedding-drinks.markdown

 ---

 We will be happy if you could join us for pre-wedding drinks on\\
-Saturday 20-June from 20:00 onwards at BIOS' terrace, Athens
+Saturday 20-June from 20:00 onwards at BIOS' terrace, Athens!

 More information about BIOS: [www.bios.gr](http://www.bios.gr/about/)